ekjotsinghmakhija/maxelpoint-website/content/case-studies/gitness/index.md

 Our journey with Gitness was intense and rewarding.
 With a tight deadline of just seven weeks to transform an idea into a fully operational website for a conference showcase, every moment counted.
 The initial four weeks were dedicated to branding and designing both the homepage and the documentation portal.
 Our efforts culminated in a design that received immediate approval, with no revisions needed.
 The subsequent three weeks saw us diving deep into creating interactive animations using Rive and developing a high-performance, visually captivating landing page.
 We were able to complete all the work a couple of days ahead of the deadline, allowing ample time for polishing and making any necessary copy changes.

-Pixel Point's recipe for success is a blend of careful planning with effective expectation management, all while benefiting from the client's trust in our expertise.
+Maxel Point's recipe for success is a blend of careful planning with effective expectation management, all while benefiting from the client's trust in our expertise.
 The resulting Gitness website stands as a testament to what modern development platforms should embody: sleek, visually striking, yet minimalistic and highly functional.
 It targets the forward-thinking developers of tomorrow, equipping them with the tools they need to excel.